 What are admissions tutors looking for?

-Hopefully the sorts of things you’ve written about for the part above!
-Obviously the things admissions tutors are looking for will differ, but in general they will be thinking things like: “Do we want this student on this course?”, and “Do we want this student at this university?”
+Different admissions tutors are looking for different things, but in general they will be thinking things like: “Do we want this student on this course?”, and “Do we want this student at this university?”
 And most will be looking for an interest in the subject you are applying for that goes beyond simply your A level syllabus/reading list.
-Look on the Uni website : most universities and departments now publish information on applying, and writing personal statements, so surfing the subject section of their website might turn up more specific information on exactly what they’re looking for.
-If in doubt google the name of the university, the subject/course and 'admissions statement'.

 Is it worth doing loads of extra-curricular stuff to make it sound good?